S3ND3R/SchoolProjGraphics/dev/a2-carsoccer/getting-started.md

 	cd /path/to/repo-[x500]
 	git pull upstream support-code

-After you have updated from shared-upstream, re-do the "For Building and Installing" part of section 6 above.
+After you have updated from shared-upstream, re-do the "For Building and Installing" part of section 7 above.
 You do not need to run cmake's configure or generate on MinGfx again.
+You already configured and generated for your machine, so you're good to go!

 Please note that the support-code will change throughout the semester.
-Be sure to get in the habit of pullling from the support code repository!
+Be sure to get in the habit of pulling from the support code repository!

 #### 2) Exercise: Build and run the gfxtest code